Introducing your executive for the 2022/2023 guild year.

 The Display and Competition Chair organizes the “White Glovers” to display guest speakers’ quilts and implements the display of Show and Share quilts at our monthly meetings.
 S/he also organizes and implements a Members’ Challenge.

 The Community Outreach Chair is responsible for coordinating community outreach projects, creating quilts for charity.
-She coordinates regular meetings throughout the year with the volunteers of the community outreach group, and acts as a liaison between the guild and the community.
-The Chair also coordinates the Community Quilt Night, which produces blocks made by our members that are used to assemble some of the quilts for charity.
+She coordinates regular meetings throughout the year with teams of volunteers (at two locations), and acts as a liaison between the guild and the community.
+The Chair also coordinates the annual Community Quilt Night for members, when we sew blocks that are used to assemble some of the quilts for charity.

 Program is comprised of a dual chair, a senior and a vice-chair.
 The vice-chair apprentices with the senior for a year, which facilitates a smooth succession at the end of the senior’s two-year term.
 The Chair is responsible for the guest speakers presented at Guild meetings.
 The Program Chair works closely with the Workshop Chair in planning a good mix of topics.
 The Program Chair contacts the speaker and arranges the contract of employment.
 Speakers plan far ahead, so they must be booked at least a year in advance.

 Workshops is comprised of a dual chair: a senior and a vice-chair.
 The vice-chair apprentices with the senior for a year, which facilitates a smooth succession at the end of the senior’s two-year term.
 The Workshop Chair organizes the workshops, and manages the signup process and collects the workshop fees.
 During the Workshop, the Chair is on hand for any support the instructor may require.
 Registration for workshops begins in September.
 More information on current workshops can be found here, and in the current newsletter.